Phu Miang–Phu Thong Wildlife Sanctuary: Topography

+Climate

+The annual average temperature is 29.0 C. The highest temperature in April is 34.2 C and the lowest temperature in January is 24.0 C. The average amount of rainfall per year is 1,011 mm and the highest amount of rainfall per month is 80.6 mm in July.

 History

 Phu Miang—Phu Thong forest in the area of Chat Trakan District, Phitsanulok Province and Nam Pat District, Uttaradit Province was declared a wildlife sanctuary, which was publized in the Government Gazette, volume 94, issue 137, dated December 31, 1977.
 Royal Forest Department extended the wildlife sanctuary with Bo Thong Subdistrict, Thong Saen Khan Minordistrict, Uttaradit Province, proclaimed in the Government Gazette, volume 106, issue 157, dated September 20, 1989.
 In 1992 the wildlife sanctuary was extended again, this time with Pa Daeng Subdistrict, Chat Trakan District, Phitsanulok Province, which was announced in the Government Gazette, volume 109, issue 42, dated April 8, 1992.
 Since 2002 this wildlife sanctuary has been managed by Protected Areas Regional Office 11 (Phitsanulok).

 Flora

 The sanctuary features mixed deciduous forest (65%), hill evergreen forest (26%), agricultural area (4%), degraded forest (3%), dry evergreen forest and bamboo forest, each at less than 1%.

 Fauna

+In the sanctuary are the following number of species: 67 mammals, 243 birds, 31 reptiles and 69 amphibians.